ksu-cs-textbooks/cis300/content/trees/priority-queues/leftist-heaps.md

 subtree.

-One reason that the null path length is important is that it can be shown that any binary tree with *n* nodes has a null path length that is no more than <span style="white-space:nowrap">$\lg(n + 1)$.</span> Furthermore, recall that in the merging strategy outlined in [the previous section](/trees/priority-queues/heaps), there is some
+One reason that the null path length is important is that it can be shown that any binary tree with $n$ nodes has a null path length that is no more than <span style="white-space:nowrap">$\lg(n + 1)$.</span> Furthermore, recall that in the merging strategy outlined in [the previous section](/trees/priority-queues/heaps), there is some